 When the answers do not account for the difference, the customer must provide proof of income.
 No income There is no information available from the hubs The customer must provide information about how living expenses are being met.
 The hubs show current income information.
-Information about how living expenses are being met; and If not already verified, proof that the income shown in the hubs has ended.
+The customer must provide: Information about how living expenses are being met; and If not already verified, proof that the income shown in the hubs has ended.